lupyuen/remote-pinetime-bot/README.md

 Some flavours of PineTime firmware require a Bootloader, like MCUBoot or SoftDevice.
 Flash the Bootloader to address `0x0` first, then flash the firmware.

+MCUBoot-Compatible Firmware should be flashed to address `0x8000`

 ## Sample Firmware

 To flash MCUBoot Bootloader 5.0.4...